-Bo Manderup-Jensen – was re-elected as a VIAC board member.
-Bo is President and CEO of EU Consult International; Member of the Municipal Council of Vordingborg, Denmark, Chair of Denmark’s Liberal Democracy Programme, DLDP, former President of UNESCO Denmark, Former Director General and Chief of Staff of the European Parliament and Director at the European Commission.
+Bo Manderup-Jensen – VIAC board member.
+Bo is President and CEO of EU Consult International; Former Member of the Municipal Council of Vordingborg, Denmark, Chair of Denmark’s Liberal Democracy Programme, DLDP, former President of UNESCO Denmark, Former Director General and Chief of Staff of the European Parliament and Director at the European Commission.

-Dr. Chenzira Davis-Kahina – is a newly elected VIAC board member.
-Dr. Davis-Kahina is the Managing Director of Per Ankh Khamniversity Institute that promotes Culture, Healing, Arts, Technology and Spirituality for Life, Inspiration, Freedom and Education (CHATS4LIFE©) and works as the Director of the Virgin Islands Caribbean Cultural Center and adjunct faculty at the University of the Virgin Islands.
+Dr. Chenzira Davis-Kahina – VIAC board member.
+Dr. Davis-Kahina is the Managing Director of Per Ankh Khamniversity Institute that promotes Culture, Healing, Arts, Technology and Spirituality for Life, Inspiration, Freedom and Education (CHATS4LIFE©) and former Director of the Virgin Islands Caribbean Cultural Center and adjunct faculty at the University of the Virgin Islands.
 Dr. Chen as she is known is an educator, artist, cultural and community activist, mother, and grandmother.
-She is President of St. Croix Toastmasters Club #933 and Vice-President of the Caribbean Studies Association.
+She is President of St. Croix Toastmasters Club #933 and former President of the Caribbean Studies Association.
 She served on VIAC’s advisory board from 2018 to 2021.

-Robert “Bobby” Schuster is a newly elected board member.
+Robert “Bobby” Schuster – VIAC board member.
 As a Math and Technology Educator for 34 years and an entrepreneur, Bobby brings a wealth of knowledge and experience in the mechanical, electronic, electrical and telecommunications fields.
 He has extensive hands-on knowledge in computer science, computer education, information technology, multimedia, and hypermedia environments, drafting, graphic design and simulation.
 A Vietnam veteran, Bobby who holds a Bachelor of Science in Math and Physics and an MBA, he is a problem solver accomplished in logistics, contract negotiation, general project management and operations.
 He is fluent in English and Spanish.

 Roland E. Roebuck is the retired Multicultural Programs Director at the DC Department of Human Services.
 Roland is active an active member of the Virgin Islands Social History Associates, the UVI Caribbean Cultural Center, and the Afro-Latino Caucus.